jbananak-jfrog/ReadME-ML/docs/JFROG ML/serve-models-deployment/prediction-input-output-adapters.md

       return predictions_df
 ```

-In this case, the `DataFrameInputAdapter` will try to automatically recognize the type of the input.
+In this case, the `DataFrameInputAdapter` attempt to automatically recognize the type of the input.
 For `DataFrameOutputAdapter` the output will be oriented by **records**.

 ## All Supported Adapters